Field Schools and Research Opportunities

 • ARH306Y1F Archaeological Field Methods

-• Research Excursion Program - Field school - New Brunswick (Canada) and Maine (USA) - Professor Katherine Patton - More information can be found here
+• Research Excursion Program - Field school - Ontario - Professor Charly Bank and Prof Katherine Patton (under ESS) - More information can be found here

 ARH306Y1F Archaeological Field Methods